In Thyroid Patients Canada, our growing organization features two Facebook groups.

-- In our new patients-only thyroid support group, Thyroid Patients Canada Support, we have a well-qualified team of SIX peer moderators.
+- Our patients-only thyroid support group, Thyroid Patients Canada Support

 Learn more about our two groups at our new set of Group pages before asking to join.

-In today’s post, I’d like to talk about the qualifications and diversity of our private support group moderators.
+In today’s post, I’d like to talk about the qualifications and diversity of our team of group moderators.
+One team of peer patient leaders currently moderates both groups.

 Today, our new private group moderators deserve the honor of a spotlight on their role and qualifications, since they’ve written up their biographies for you.